 Grantor has dementia and is in an assisted living facility.
 Trustee is one of 4 beneficiaries, wants to use trust funds to purchase vacation/rental property.
 Is this legal, and if so does he need agreement of all beneficiaries?

 Hello.
 I am assuming that the successor trustee is NOW installed as the trustee and the grandma with dimentia has resigned or has been removed from the position of trustee.
 The answer to what the successor trustee can do depends in part on what the language of the trust says.
 A trust is a set of...Read more »

 Sorry to hear of you plight.
 I see this pretty frequently where parents drawing up a trust assume that everyone will get along and be cooperative.
 The document saying "majority rules" when there are only 2 trustees creates an impasse.
-Your son as successor trustee wouldn't be able to vote.
-This...Read more »
+Your son as successor trustee wouldn't be able...Read more »

 My sister is Co-trusee, she is going to live in Mom's house, but is unemployed and using Trust money for Property tax and Exterminator expenses.
 What can I do to stop this abuse that has been going on for a year?